Updated July 5, 2023

-- It breaks down the application into small services (loosely coupled), which makes it faster to develop, maintain, and much easy to understand.
+- It breaks down the application into small services (loosely coupled), making it faster to develop and maintain and much easier to understand.

 - It allows a flexible way to integrate automatic deployment with continuous integration tools, e.g., Jenkins, Hudson, etc.

-The terms loosely coupled and tightly coupled has considerable significance in the development.
-If you want to know about them more, go out and look for them.
+The terms loosely coupled and tightly coupled have considerable significance in development.
+If you want to know more about them, go out and look for them.
 You will find quite exciting discussions and articles about them.
-Now coming back to our topic, we have looked into the benefits now.
+Coming back to our topic, we have looked into the benefits.
 Let us look into the shortfalls as well.

-- Microservices architecture is a distributed system; hence, you require to build an intercommunication mechanism and also handle partial failures.
+- Microservices architecture is a distributed system; hence, you must build an intercommunication mechanism and handle partial failures.

-- All the services may have their storage, so you may end up having to use an eventual consistency based approach.
+- All the services may have storage, so you may have to use an eventual consistency-based approach.
 Which is more challenging for developers?

-- In the monolithic application, it is easy to make changes in corresponding modules, but the microservice you have to plan and coordinate the changes to each service carefully.
+- In the monolithic application, it is easy to make changes in corresponding modules, but you have to plan and coordinate the changes to each service carefully in the microservice.

 - A monolithic application can be deployed on identical servers behind the load balancer.
-But with microservices, each service has different instances and each instance needs to be configured, deployed, scaled and monitored.
+But with microservices, each service has different instances, which must be configured, deployed, scaled, and monitored.

 - Testing may also be difficult with microservice.
-It may be possible one service depends on others; hence, to test one service, you might need to run multiple services together.
+One service may depend on others; hence, you might need to run multiple services together to test one service.

 When we compare two things, it becomes very easy to understand behind the scenes.
-But before Microservice, there is already a similar kind of architecture was available in the market – SOA (Service Oriented Architecture).
-There are more similarities between Microservice and SOA then differences.
-And it could be quite tricky to differentiate both of them.
-But yes, when you know it you know it well.
-Apart from knowing what is Microservice and the differences with other architecture, there is a lot more to learn about them.
-As a personal opinion, Springboot is an excellent framework for Java developers to build REST services.
-I find them quite interesting to work on.
-So if you are interested, I would suggest trying developing one.
+But before Microservice, a similar kind of architecture was already available in the market – SOA (Service Oriented Architecture).
+There are more similarities between Microservice and SOA than differences.
+And it could be quite tricky to differentiate between them.
+But yes, when you know it, you know it well; apart from knowing what Microservice is and the differences with other architecture, there is much more to learn about them.
+Springboot is an excellent framework for Java developers to build REST services.
+They are quite interesting to work on.
+So if you are interested, try to develop one.

-Any architectural design has both the sides advantage and disadvantages.
-It depends on the requirement which architecture to choose.
+Any architectural design has both the advantage and disadvantages of the side.
+It depends on the requirement of which architecture to choose.
 So know what you need and decide what’s best for it.
 Always look for best practices before you develop something.